Nix Nought Nothing

+includes the "rash promise" and The Forgotten Bride motifs.

 Editions

-Lang transcribed the tale dictated by "Miss Margaret Craig of Darliston, Elgin" in the dialect of Morayshire, and published the tale, "Nicht Nought Nothing", in Revue Celtique III (1876–8) The tale was also reprinted later and incorporated in his essay "A Far-travelled Tale" (1885).
+Lang transcribed the tale dictated by "Miss Margaret Craig of Darliston, Elgin" in the dialect of Morayshire, and published the tale, "Nicht Nought Nothing", in Revue Celtique III (1876–8).
+The tale was also reprinted later and incorporated in his essay "A Far-travelled Tale" (1885).
 Jacobs' version "Nix Nought Nothing" (1898) with the altered title derives from Lang's Scottish tale.